Greek language question: Contemporary reception of My Journey

 Psycharis had succeeded in putting the idea of remaking the written language firmly on the Greek intellectual agenda, where it would stay for the next century.
-But (although Roïdis immediately gave it a favourable review) My Journey itself had a mixed critical reception, even from other demoticists.
-There was some dispute over linguistic technicalities; there was general disagreement with Psycharis' uncompromising principle of banning all Katharevousa influence; and there was a great deal of discussion about the 'ownership' of the written language—who, if anyone, was entitled to make deliberate changes to it.
+But (although Rhoides immediately gave it a favourable review) My Journey itself had a mixed critical reception, even from other Demoticists.
+There was some dispute over linguistic technicalities; there was general disagreement with Psycharis' uncompromising principle of banning all Katharevousa influence; and there was a great deal of discussion about the "ownership" of the written language—who, if anyone, was entitled to make deliberate changes to it.

-For example, in 1895 Konemenos, still a committed demoticist, took issue with some of Psycharis' phonological arguments and demanded an equal voice, along with "the boatman ... the tailor and the cobbler" in the remaking of the written language.
+For example, in 1895 Konemenos, still a committed Demoticist, took issue with some of Psycharis' phonological arguments and demanded an equal voice, along with "the boatman ... the tailor and the cobbler" in the remaking of the written language.
 He was also one of many to point out that, despite Psycharis' claim to be an impartial scientific observer of linguistic evolution, many of his word-forms had never been used by any real boatman or cobbler.